AI Model Fine-Tuning - 45 minutes

 source venv/bin/activate

-ilab chat
+ilab model chat

 We can now ask the trained model some parasol specific questions such as: